RishabhVishwakarma1729/LogPapp/README.md

-# Caco-2 Permeability Prediction Web Application
+# Caco-2 Permeability Assay

 This repository contains a **Streamlit-based web application** for predicting **Caco-2 cell permeability** of chemical compounds using a pre-trained **XGBoost regression model**.
+The model was trained earlier with best hyperparameters obtained by brute-force optimization of ~490 best features.
 The app accepts **SMILES strings** as input and returns predicted permeability values along with an **Applicability Domain (AD) check** to validate the reliability of predictions.

 ---